blogliam/gardna.blogliam.com/_posts/2021-04-13-custom-grids-unity.md

 categories: [ coding, writeup ]
 ---

 As part of my experimentation with [GuaGAN](http://nvidia-research-mingyuliu.com/gaugan/) I thought I'd try to recreate something like [this](https://www.youtube.com/watch?v=y8kw8g1_JdY).
-My goal is to apply the AI filter to a generated world in a Unity environment.
-For this, I needed procedurally generated terrain.
+My goal is to apply the AI filter to a procedurally generated world in a Unity environment.
 I experimented with using the `Terrain` component, but I found it didn't grant enough control.
 I decided on implementing a custom mesh which turned out to be more difficult than I imagined.

 #### Part 1: Three vertices, one triangle